-3. The idler roller is fixed at the cutter bar end and is adjustable only from the back panel.
-If draper is tracking toward the back panel, shorten the eve bolt.
-This will push the idler mount plate and idler roller at the back panel end out, creating slack in the draper at the cutter bar.
-Draper should move towards the cutter bar.
-If draper is tracking toward the cutter bar, loosen the nut on the eye bolt (lengthen the eye bolt).
+This roller is fixed at the cutter bar, so is adjustable only at the back panel.
+If the draper is tracking toward the back panel, tighten the nut on the eye bolt (shorten the eye bolt).
+This will push the idler mount plate and idler roller at the back panel end out, creating more slack in the draper at the cutter bar.

+If the draper tracks toward the cutter bar, lengthen the eye bolt.
 This will pull the idler mount plate and idler roller in, creating slack in the draper at the back panel end.

-Draper will track toward the end of the roller with the lowest tension.
+The draper will track to the slack side.